-It is the quintessential spring vegetable.
+Asparagus is the quintessential spring vegetable.
 I know that spring has really come to Aiken when I see bunches of local asparagus in the grocery stores.
 I prefer to buy the young stalks that are less than 1/2 inch in diameter, if possible, so that I can eat the whole stalk and not waste a bit of the yummy goodness.
-When asparagus is thicker, the woody ends need to be cut off and sometimes peeled before cooking so that it is not too stringy and tough.
+When it is thicker, the woody ends need to be cut off and sometimes peeled before cooking so that it is not too stringy and tough.
 There are 20 edible varieties of asparagus, including white and purple, besides the most common green.

 George Mateljan, who I have mentioned in previous posts as the author of The World’s Healthiest Foods and the website www.whfoods.org, rates asparagus as the fourth most nutrient-rich vegetable, behind spinach, chard and crimini mushrooms.
-Asparagus has 114% of the daily value of vitamin K, which is an essential nutrient for bone health.
+It has 114% of the daily value of vitamin K, which is an essential nutrient for bone health.
 It is also an excellent source of folate, vitamins C and A, and the carotenoids beta-carotene and lutein.
 As a source of inulin and other dietary fiber, asparagus promotes gut health by “feeding” the beneficial bacteria in our intestines.
 It also supplies plenty of the B vitamins, and the minerals manganese, copper, potassium, iron, zinc and magnesium that we need for heart health and overall energy.

-Plus, asparagus tastes great!
+Asparagus tastes great!

 For the freshest, most nutritious asparagus possible, why not pick up a bunch from your local farmers market this week?

 There are many ways to cook and enjoy this vegetable, but one of my favorites is this creamy, asparagus soup.
 Add a green salad to this for a tasty and healthy light lunch or dinner.

 • 1 lb. asparagus, washed